Roles of the Trust

 - Determination and implementation of the admissions policy in consultation with the Board of Trustees for the Academy in accordance with admissions law and Department for Education codes of practice

-The South Linconshire Academies Trust Model
+The South Lincolnshire Academies Trust Leadership Model

-The South Lincolnshire Academies Trust leadership model can be seen here.
+The South Lincolnshire Academies Trust Leadership model can be seen here.

 The Trust’s Executive Headteacher

-In respect of the South Lincolnshire Academies Trust (SLAT), the Executive Headteacher works closely with the Business Finance Director and the Operations Manager to ensure the Trust-based services and any capital projects are of a high standard and meet the needs of our academies.
-The role includes having strategic oversight of each academy, working with the Deputy Headteachers to develop robust improvement plans and quality assurance processes.
+In respect of the South Lincolnshire Academies Trust (SLAT), the Executive Headteacher works closely with the Business Finance Director; HR Director and the Operations Manager to ensure the Trust-based services and any capital projects are of a high standard and meet the needs of our academies.
+The role includes having strategic oversight of each academy, working with the Executive Deputy Headteachers to develop robust improvement plans and quality assurance processes.

 The Executive Headteacher reports directly to the Board of Trustees ensuring that the Board is well-informed regarding the performance of the SLAT, its academies and the services it provides.
 The Executive Headteacher’s performance management is carried out by the remuneration committee, which is a sub-committee of the Trust, usually consisting of the Chair and two other Trustees alongside an external education advisor.